| | FCC Notice of Apparent Liability - Unlicensed Operations

 matters as justice may require.6

-7. In his petition for reconsideration Mr. Louis promises
+7. In his petition for reconsideration Mr. Louis promises to discontinue operation of the radio station

 without authorization.
 We note that Mr. Louis was